muniasamyk/Data_Analysis_IPL_Project/README.md

 Contributions and suggestions are always welcome!
 If you spot a bug or want to improve the dashboard or prediction logic, feel free to open an issue or pull request.

-### License

-This project is released under the MIT License — free for learning and sharing.

 #### Developed by Muniasamy K

 Data Enthusiast | Power BI Developer | Machine Learning Explorer